Maddux (statistic)

 Greg Maddux, the statistic's namesake, pitched 13 such games over a 22-season career in Major League Baseball.

 A Maddux, in baseball statistics, is when a pitcher throws a shutout of nine or more innings with fewer than 100 pitches.
 Writer Jason Lukehart invented the statistic in 2012 and named it after his favorite baseball player, Greg Maddux.

-As of April 2024, Maddux has the most career Madduxes with 13 since 1988, the first year of complete pitch count data.
-Zane Smith has the second-most career Madduxes with 7, and shares the single-season record with Maddux, at 3 each.
-Max Fried is the leader among active players, with 3 in his career.
+Maddux has the most career Madduxes with 13 since 1988, the first year of complete pitch count data.
+Zane Smith has the second-most career Madduxes with seven, and shares the single-season record with Maddux, at three each.
+Max Fried is the leader among active players, with three in his career.
 The 1988 season had the most Madduxes with 25, while the COVID-pandemic-shortened season had none.
 Roy Halladay is the only player to have thrown an extra-inning Maddux, throwing 99 pitches in 10 innings on September 6, 2003.

-Henderson Álvarez leads all pitchers with 4 Madduxes since the term was first coined by Lukehart in 2012.
+The most recent Maddux, as of June 2026, is Jacob Misiorowski of the Milwaukee Brewers, where he also had the most strikeouts of any pitcher during a Maddux with 15.